harshmoney123/lireddit/readme.md

 at 30mins or so, npm install reflect-metadata, and also u might need username/password depending on how u set up postgresql

 For some reason, importing a file in a seperate folder you need to use ../ depending on how many layers up the file is.
 Can't just use Ctrl+.

+To get the playground, added this piece of code in index file where the apollo server was generated:
+plugins: [
+            ApolloServerPluginLandingPageGraphQLPlayground({
+              // options
+            })
+          ],